-Midtown Educational Foundation (MEF) is a 501(c)3 charitable organization.
 MEF operates through its Metro Achievement Center for girls and Midtown Center for boys in grades 4 – 12.
 Programs focus on Hispanic and African American youth, offering after-school and summertime growth opportunities that help students of average academic ability to achieve above-average results.
 Programs are rooted in Catholic moral and social teaching and embrace students regardless of their religious, racial, ethnic, or familial status.
 MEF received its original inspiration from Opus Dei, an institution of the Catholic Church, and continues today its partnership with Opus Dei.

-MEF's approach can be remembered with the help of an acronym that also describes every child it serves:
+MEF’s approach can be remembered with the help of an acronym that also describes every child it serves: “A V.I.P.”

 The “A” stands for ACADEMICS.
 MEF enables children to compete in college-prep high schools and then enter good colleges.